 Target Collaborative Companies/Organisations:

 In 2016 I set up the UWS Standing Safe Campaign, a University-wide initiative against sexual violence, led by students and staff in partnership.
 The Standing Safe campaign was launched on the 14th September 2016, with the purpose of engaging students in an attempt to reflect on and change harmful attitudes that underpin Gender-Based violence (such as everyday sexism, misogyny, gender stereotypes, rape myths and victim blaming) and to support safe bystander intervention.
-In partnership with pivotal external organisations, such as Women's Aid, Victim Support Scotland, Glasgow Women's Support Project, YWCA and most notably our local Rape Crisis Centre (LRCC) and NHS Lanarkshire, we are working collaboratively, through focus groups and student-led workshops, to provide students with valuable opportunities to lead projects and to directly engage with experienced professionals, activists and the larger community.
+In partnership with pivotal external organisations, such as Women's Aid, Victim Support Scotland, Glasgow Women's Support Project, YWCA, Glasgow Women's Library and most notably our local Rape Crisis Centre (LRCC) and NHS Lanarkshire, we are working collaboratively, through focus groups and student-led workshops, to provide students with valuable opportunities to lead projects and to directly engage with experienced professionals, activists and the larger community.